draymond63/361-design/README.md

 - [x] Temperature seems to be should be in Celcius, but for some reason it's not.
 Let's fix this!
 - [x] If we only want to record every hour of data, we may want to measure every minute so we can store the average of that hour
 - [x] I've removed one button (for simplicity).
 What should the remaining button do in the prototype?
 Right now it simply prints to the serial monitor, but maybe it should start a new file so we can decide when we want to start recording?
+- [ ] Right now, averaging over the hour will start as soon as the program does.
+Do we want to use the RTC to make sure that we are in sync with the hours in a day? (e.g. 9am-10am as opposed to 9:23am-10:23am)